co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 #### Override default mapping

-You can override this behaviour by providing your own dictionary which maps status code to title and type of the resulting `ProblemDetails` object.
+You can override this behavior by providing your own dictionary that maps status codes to their corresponding `title` and `type` of the resulting `ProblemDetails` object.

 <details>
 <summary>Example for changing the default mapping for german localization</summary>